instadeepai/flashbax/README.md

 <img alt="GPU_Add_Batch" src="docs/imgs/gpu_add_batch.png" width="49%">
 </p>

-Ultimately, we see improved or comparable performance to benchmarked buffers whilst providing buffers that are fully JAX-compatible.
-We do note that due to JAX having different XLA backends for CPU, GPU, and TPU, the performance of the buffers can vary depending on the device.
+Ultimately, we see improved or comparable performance to benchmarked buffers whilst providing buffers that are fully JAX-compatible in addition to other features such as batched adding as well as being able to add sequences of varying length.
+We do note that due to JAX having different XLA backends for CPU, GPU, and TPU, the performance of the buffers can vary depending on the device and the specific operation being called.

 ## Contributing 🤝